Qualification Overview

 Education pathways

-Graduates can continue with further study in Nursing at higher levels, for example Post-Graduate Certificate, Post-Graduate Diploma or Master of Nursing.
+Graduates can continue with further study in nursing at higher levels, for example Post-Graduate Certificate, Post-Graduate Diploma or Master of Nursing, nurse practitioner and nurse prescriber.

 Employment pathways